-Some researchers believe that androgen deficiency in women can cause symptoms including lethargy and loss of sexual interest.
+Some researchers believe that androgen deficiency in women can cause symptoms that include lethargy and loss of sexual interest.
 Other researchers believe that the condition, if it exists, is too poorly understood to treat safely.

 Symptoms of androgen deficiency

-Some of the proposed symptoms of androgen deficiency in women may include:
+Some of the suggested symptoms of androgen deficiency in women may include:

 Androgens are hormones.
 Hormones are chemical messengers that communicate with tissues in the body to bring about many different changes.
 Androgens are usually thought of as male hormones, but the female body naturally produces a small amount of androgens too – on average, about one tenth to one twentieth of the amount produced by the male body.